 - Earn Your Happy Ending: Cindy finally finds and rescues her parents, who were trapped in the Negative Zone.
 As thanks for everything Cindy did in dealing with the Black Cat, Mockingbird sets her family up with a new house/safehouse.

 - Fantastic Arousal: She emits pheromones that cause Peter Parker to want to get intimate with her, and vice versa.
 It gets to the point where they can't be around each other for more than a few minutes before they start making out.
+Thanks to the events of Spider-Verse causing the strength of her pheromones to diminish in exchange for an even better Silk-Sense, this is no longer an issue.

 - Finger Firearms: Like Ultimate Marvel's Jessica Drew, she shoots her webbing from her fingertips instead of her wrists.
 She can spin different kinds too: Insulated strands to use against Electro and porous ones for more cushioned barriers.
 They also have barbed hook tips giving a stronger catch on things she hits.
 Very similar to the way the Great Weaver has been depicted spinning its webs given her purported stronger connection to the Web of Life.